 Grounded in a decade of practice by history educators, historians, and experts in Special Education, and based on current research and innovative classroom practices.
 Featuring models of best practices, employing primary sources and analysis tools.
 Gain and apply practical classroom strategies.

 Integrate History of Disability through issues of citizenship, private and government responsibility to provide services, and struggles for empowerment.
-Create/adapt lessons: Universal Design for Learning and brain-based language learning.
+Create/adapt lessons using a Universal Design for Learning Approach.

 1 Graduate Credit is available for this course through Westfield State University.